kyverno/website/content/en/docs/Monitoring/policy-rule-info-total.md

 **Metric Value**

-* `1` - for rules currently actively present in the cluster.
+Gauge - `1` for rules currently actively present in the cluster.

 ## Use cases